asaurusrex/DoppelGate/README.md

 If you glance at the projects above, you'll notice that the techniques commonly used include hard-coding syscalls, reading ntdll.dll that is already loaded into the modules, dual loading a section with a fresh copy of ntdll, and reading ntdll directly from disk.
 This method aims to do the final mentioned approach (read ntdll directly from disk, and then parse through it in memory to pull out syscalls), but with a slight twist.

 ## Methodology
-There was a technique called Process Doppelganging which came out in 2017, and relied on making use of Microsoft NTFS Transactions (TxF) to perform remote process injection.
+There was a technique called Process Doppelganging which came out in 2017, and relied on making use of Microsoft NTFS Transactions (TxF) to perform remote process injection (see https://www.blackhat.com/docs/eu-17/materials/eu-17-Liberman-Lost-In-Transaction-Process-Doppelganging.pdf).
 The idea was that code could be written to a process memory space, mapped, and then removed before any changes were "committed" - in essence malicious code would never touch disk.
 Although this technique has been around for several years, I wondered if NTFS Transactions could be abused in other ways.
 After some experimentation, I found that TxF can be used to grab the file handle for ntdll while avoiding NtOpenFile (it does rely on NtCreateFile however).
 I tested out and have included two generalized approaches for this method to work, combining this with the way that Hell's Gate does its dynamic patching of the system calls - hence the name DoppelGate.
 Three overall approaches could be utilized for this method.

 1. Read the handle for ntdll.dll directly using CreateFileTransactedA, and then call NtReadFile on that handle.
 Parse the bytes from NtReadFile directly.